Gate-Based Microwave Quantum Repeater Via Grid-State Encoding: Secret key analysis

 Ideally, a successful Bell-state measurement happens when both of the two detectors, each placed at one of the two output ports of the beamsplitter, register no coincidence events.
 An important requirement for observing this phenomenon is that the interfering modes are \textit{indistinguishable} in every degree of freedom, and that the detectors are ideal photon number resolving detectors.
 This restrictive requirement is crucial for the success of this measurement setup, since it is unable to decode the Bell-basis subspace entirely, and can only recognize the singlet Bell-state \cite{weihs2001photon}.

 Practically, mode-mismatch due to transmission delays during routing towards a beamsplitter, and different error correction rounds when one repeater segment is created before the other, decreases the indistinguishability between the interfering codewords ~\cite{bouchard2020two}.
 In a BSMQR this will affect the success probability of both entanglement generation and swapping.
 Furthermore, recent experimental implementation of a microwave beamsplitter-based Bell-state measurement was only successful with high efficiency at the single-photon level \cite{gao2018programmable}.
-However, when multiphoton states were considered the HOM visibility dropped significantly, suggesting a similar behavior for our \texttt{GKP} codewords, which on the average have approx.~$3\text{--}4$ photons.
+However, when multiphoton states were considered the HOM visibility dropped significantly, suggesting a similar behavior for our \texttt{GKP} codewords, where the average photon number per codeword is approx.~$3\text{--}4$ photons.

 To model this effect we assumed two different loss channels of transmissivites~$\eta_{1}$~and~$\eta_{2}$ acting on each codeword separately and calculated their cross and similar overlaps $\alpha$, and $\beta$, respectively.
 For details see Appendix~\ref{app:MisError}.
 When $\eta_{1}=\eta_{2}=0.6$, the similar overlap was calculated as $\approx 0.34$.
-This value of the transmissivites corresponds to cryogenic transmission losses of \SI{2}{\deci\bel\per\kilo\meter} as recently reported \cite{storz2023loophole}.
+This value of the transmissivites corresponds to cryogenic transmission losses of \SI{2}{\deci\bel\per\kilo\meter} as recently reported in \cite{storz2023loophole}.
 Since a beamsplitter-based Bell-state measurement can only identify the singlet subspace $\{ \lvert \Psi^{\pm} \rangle\}$ and cannot recognize which one of the two states was detected, the success probability is upper-bounded to $1/2$ when no coincidences are registered.
 As a result, the final success probability of beamsplitter-based entanglement generation per repeater segment is $\mathcal{P}_{\rm EG}^{\rm succ}\approx 0.17$.
 A similar success probability is expected for entanglement swapping.

 We have also considered an ideal BSMQR with higher theoretical transmissivities, $\eta_{1}=\eta_{2}=0.95$.
 Correspondingly, the success probability of entanglement generation increases to $\mathcal{P}^{\text{succ}}_{\text{EG}}=0.32$.
 This choice of the transmissivities is motivated by the fact that for a multiphoton state the HOM visibility of a beamsplitter-based setup was reported to be approx.~$0.82$ \cite{gao2018programmable}.
 As before, entanglement swapping succeds with a similar probability.